 mixed berries (I used a mix of blueberries, raspberries, and blackberries)

-1/2 to 2/3
+1/2 to 2/3 cups

-cups sugar, depending on the sweetness of your berries
+granulated sugar, depending on the sweetness of your berries

-loaf dense white sandwich bread (I like Pepperidge farm)
+loaf dense white sandwich bread (I like Pepperidge Farm)

-Heavy cream for serving
+Heavy cream, for serving

-- Cut a round of cardboard to fit inside the bowl (it should be able to sink down a few inches) and cover it with foil.
-Lay this on top of the pudding and weight it down with something heavy (I used two small cast iron skillets stacked on top of a shallow bowl turned upside-down).
-Refrigerate the pudding at least overnight, and for up to 36 hours.
+- Cut a round of cardboard to fit inside of the bowl (it should be able to sink down a few inches).
+Cover the cardboard with foil.
+Lay the cardboard on top of the pudding and weight it down with something heavy (I used two small cast-iron skillets stacked on top of a shallow bowl turned upside-down).
+Refrigerate the pudding at least overnight or up to 36 hours.